cabral1888/primer-tha/README.md

 Also, under the Data Enricher umbrella, we also need to define a good balance for the number of parallel requests performed to the external Data Source API that will allow us to read more data in a low-latency basis but at the same time won't compromise our Data Provider partners performance/availability.

 #### Data Writer
-When writting the data, we want to make sure we control the partitions of the data (see in [Storage Structure](#storage-strucure)).
-Not just that, but we also want to control the Data Enrichment Transactions that are still in progress.
-In order to keep track of the progress over the data, the Data Writter must hold a counter that will be incremented each time it writes data to the output.
-A mechanism can be built on top of it to make sure the data consumer will only see the data when it's fully processed, see more on the [Storage Structure](#storage-strucure) section.
+When writting the data, we want to make sure we control the partitions of the When writing the data, we want to make sure we control the partitions of the data (see in [Storage Structure](#storage-strucure)).
+Not only that, but we also want to control the Data Enrichment Transactions that are still in progress.
+To keep track of the progress of the data, the Data writer must hold a counter that will be incremented each time it writes data to the output.
+A mechanism can be built on top of it to make sure the data consumer will only see the data when it's fully processed, see more on the [Incomplete Enrichment Transactions](#incomplete-enrichment-transactions) section.

 In the Data Writer process, we need to evaluate the rate at which we are going to output data, taking into account that the more frequently the data is written, more closer to real-time it is, but also more granular files it generates increasing the I/O time on the consumer side.
 It's a trade-off.